Ayush-Adhikrii/stock-buddy/README.md

-stock bussy is a ai based stock assistant which helps minimize investment risks
+stock bussy is an ai based stock assistant which helps minimize investment risks